 This appliance has not been certified as a slow combustion stove.
-Loading a large amount of wood into the cooking stove all at once will reduce the temperature inside.
-If the temperature is too low, the gases given off from the wood will be too low to combust, resulting in a lot of smoke which will cover the inside of the cooking stove, including the glass, with soot.
+Loading a large amount of wood into the stove all at once will reduce the temperature inside.
+If the temperature is too low, the gases given off from the wood will be too low to combust, resulting in a lot of smoke which will cover the inside of the stove, including the glass, with soot.

-In order to avoid adverse combustion conditions it is a good idea to increase the temperature of the cooking stove before loading more wood by further opening the air control.
-Load the wood and leave the air control open until the moisture is driven out of the wood and the cooking stove is up to an efficient operating temperature.
-The air control and the bolster lid can then be closed to hold the temperature of the cooking stove.
+In order to avoid adverse combustion conditions it is a good idea to increase the temperature of the stove before loading more wood by further opening the air control.
+Load the wood and leave the air control open until the moisture is driven out of the wood and the stove is up to an efficient operating temperature.
+The air control can then be closed to hold the temperature of the stove.